tascha/ConnectedLib/40_establishing_a_partnership/41_start_the_conversation/put-it-in-writing.md

  <br>❏	Who will train staff, if needed?<br>❏	Who will be responsible for maintaining the project or program and any related materials? <br>❏	If changes are needed mid-way through the collaboration, who will decide what changes to make, and when? <br>❏	How will you evaluate the program’s success?
 What will you measure, and who will do collect that information?
 Who will receive a copy of the final evaluation report?</ul></div>
 <br>

-❏	Why is the MOU being created?
-❏
-❏
-❏
-❏
-❏

 | **ADDITIONAL RESOURCES** |
 | --- |